 - Giving the directors the ability to allot new shares provided that existing shareholders get the right of first refusal (standard pre-emption) to take up any new shares.

 - Restricting the ability of the directors to allot shares e.g. requiring the written consent of existing shareholders before any new shares can be issued.

-The Inform Direct enhanced articles provide that meetings are quorate if there is only one member; if there are 2 or more members and a meeting has been properly called it will be quorate with just one member present 30 minutes after the scheduled start time.
+The Inform Direct Enhanced Articles provide that meetings are quorate if there is only one member.
+If there are two or more members and a meeting has been properly called it will be quorate with just one member present 30 minutes after the scheduled start time.

-The Inform Direct enhanced articles provide that a quorum is any two directors.
-However, if there is only one director in office, the quorum for a board meeting shall be one director.
+The Inform Direct Enhanced Articles allow that a quorum is any two directors, but that if there is only one director in office, the quorum for a board meeting shall be one director.

-The enhanced articles provide that the Company is not required to have a secretary, but the directors may choose to appoint any person who is willing to act as the secretary.
+The Enhanced Articles provide that the company is not required to have a company secretary, but the directors may choose to appoint any person who is willing to act as the secretary.
 The secretary can also be a director.

 Multiple share classes